truecastdesign/true/README.md

 =======================================
 V 1.1.8

-These classes form the basic functionality of True framework..
+These classes form the basic functionality of True framework.

 Requires PHP 5.5 or newer.